CYC-Collatzology/AACC-Collatz-Engine/README.md

 We propose the **Absolute Asymptotic Convergence Condition (AACC)**:
 > **Any system with Δ' < 0 MUST universally collapse into absolute convergence (a bounded periodic loop).**
+## Current empirical status
+•Tested benchmark set: 64/64 configurations agree with the sign of Δ' •Large-scale arbitrary precision experiments reveal no known counterexample •No ECF system with Δ' < 0 and verified divergence has yet been observed

+The existence or non-existence of such a counterexample remains an open problem.

 ### The Challenge:
 Using the provided C++ arbitrary-precision engines (or your own code), find a single generalized ECF configuration and a starting seed x0 such that **Δ' < 0**, but the trajectory diverges to infinity or violates the deterministic lattice gravity bounds.